 Biography and education

-Dr. McField was Born and Raised in Pine Bluff, Arkansas.
-She earned a bachelor’s degree in psychology with a minor in Addiction Studies from the University of Central Arkansas.
-After completing her Bachelor’s, she earned her master’s degree in Social Work at the University of Arkansas at Little Rock and a Ph.D. in Clinical Adolescent Psychology from Prairie View A&M University.
-After completing her pre-doctoral internship at Boys Town Behavioral Health outpatient clinic, she began her career at the University of Texas Permian Basin as an Assistant Professor of Clinical Psychology for two years.
-Dr. McField is an assistant professor at Texas State University, where she teaches the Psychology of Human Diversity.
+Dr. McField was born and raised in Pine Bluff, Arkansas.
+She completed a bachelor’s degree in psychology with a minor in Addiction Studies at the University of Central Arkansas.
+She later earned a master’s degree in Social Work from the University of Arkansas at Little Rock and a Ph.D. in Clinical Adolescent Psychology from Prairie View A&M University.
+Following her pre‑doctoral internship at the Boys Town Behavioral Health outpatient clinic, she began her academic career at the University of Texas Permian Basin.
+She served there as an Assistant Professor of Clinical Psychology for two years.
+She is now an Assistant Professor at Texas State University, teaching the Psychology of Human Diversity.

 Teaching Interests